 There are a variety of clarinet types including the piccolo clarinet, the E-flat clarinet, and the soprano clarinet (in D-and-C).
 The type of clarinet will have also include the A clarinet, B-flat clarinet, the alto clarinet and contra-alto clarinets.
 Further more, we have the basset-horn clarinet, the bass clarinet, the basset clarinet, and the contra-bass.

 The Clarinet that is most commonly used in today’s world is known as the B-flat (B♭-soprano) clarinet.
 It is naturally used for solo and orchestral roles, and is also a major force in music for wind instruments.
-A huge number of repertoire of music was recorded written for the Bb clarinet, so the instrument is the most popular choice for beginning students, and it can also serve as a good crossover instrument, which permit players to easily pick up other instruments like the saxophone or flute at a later time.
-The B-flat clarinet is known to be about 60 cm (23.6 in) long and poseses a range of more than three octaves.
+A huge number of repertoire of music was recorded written for the Bb clarinet.
+So the instrument is the most popular choice for beginning students.
+Also, it can serve as a good crossover instrument, which permit players to easily pick up other instruments.
+It will be very easy to pick other instrument like the saxophone or flute at a later time.
+Furthermore, the B-flat clarinet is known to be about 60cm (23.6inches) long and have tone range of more than three octaves.

 ALSO READ: The Clarinet

 The bass clarinet is much bigger than the rest of the clarinets, this means it’s quite heavy often being too heavy for some players to carry with playing.
 A neck strap is often used to take some of the weight off.
-Unlike other types of clarinet, bass clarinet’s bell is turned upward, and this gave it a look that is identical to a saxophone.
-Bass clarinets usually come in two variations.
-Some instruments will have a range to low Eb, with that lowest key on the bell, while others will have a range extending to a low C. Though it is not common as the soprano models, the bass clarinet does have a sizable repertoire, and it can be heard in classical, orchestral, jazz, and even pop music.
+Unlike other types of clarinet, bass clarinet’s bell is turned upward.
+This give it a look that is identical to a saxophone.
+Also, bass clarinets usually come in two variations.
+Some instruments will have a range to low Eb, with that lowest key on the bell, while others will have a range extending to a low C. Though it is not common as the soprano models, the bass clarinet does have a sizable repertoire.
+Moreover, it can be heard in classical, orchestral, jazz, and even pop music.

 Clarinet Uses in Music